openhwgroup/core-v-mcu/docs/doc-src/tcdm_interconnect.rst

 Refer to `Memory Map <https://github.com/openhwgroup/core-v-mcu/blob/master/docs/doc-src/mmap.rst>`_ for address ranges of the each slave.

 The TCDM Demux integrates an address decoder that inspects each incoming request address and matches it against the configured address ranges for all slave regions.
-When the match is found, the module outputs a slave_id, which is used as a select line to route the request to the appropriate slave region — AXI, contiguous, or interleaved.
+Upon identifying a match, the address decoder determines the appropriate target region and internally routes the request to the corresponding slave — whether AXI, contiguous, or interleaved.

 Interaction with Contiguous Crossbar
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^